Skip to main content

 "I promise.
 What is yours shall always be yours.”

 When Aniruddha returned home, it was early morning.
 Hesitantly, he entered the room and found Bondita sleeping in her place.
 He had noticed it before, even if he was not around, she slept, keeping his side of the bed empty.
 As if he would arrive at any moment to occupy it.
 Aniruddha went to bathe.
 He decided he would spend the whole day in the study room.
 He did not even want to see Bondita’s face.
-Aniruddha did not wish to speak ill to her or lose his temper.
+Aniruddha did not wish to speak ill of her or lose his temper.
 What was the use of it?
 Would she understand her mistake?

 Bondita heard him ask Bihari for tea.

 "I'm taking it."
 She got up from her chores and wiped her hands.
-Taking a cup of tea she hurriedly went to the study room.
+Taking a cup of tea, she hurriedly went to the study room.
 Knocked on the door.

 "Bihari, I have told you for a long time..."
 Aniruddha raised his eyes and stopped.
 Bondita raised the cup of tea in front of him, as Aniruddha silently took it from her.